SHE Psychotherapy

 • Feeling disconnected, numb, or shut down

-• Shame, self-blame, or emotional overwhelm
+• Experiences of shame, self-blame, or emotional overwhelm

 • Irritability, anger, or heightened reactivity